ignshifts/MessageLogger/README.md

 # Discord Message Logger

-A way to log all messages in a Discord Guild/Server, with a Discord Application or without...
+A way to log all messages in a Discord Guild/Server, with a Discord Application or without a self bot.

 # Requirements